realmatterio/ArtUSD/README.md

 ---
 ## Abstract

 ArtUSD is a stablecoin model pegged 1:1 to the US dollar, backed by a **$1 billion art collection** verified through NFT-based legel credentials and a regulated USD reserve pool (in USDC).
 Operating on Ethereum, ArtUSD leverages smart contracts to facilitate issuance, trading, redemption, and arbitrage.
-The system integrates a **leverage model** requiring only **$300 million USDC** in the FundPool to issue **1 billion ArtUSD**, achieving capital efficiency with a 3:1 leverage ratio.
-The **Primary Market/Auction House (e.g., Sotheby’s)** manages issuance and offline arbitrage, the **Secondary Market/DEX (e.g., Quantumatter)** enables trading, and the **Accounting Firm (e.g., PwC)** ensures reserve transparency.
+The system integrates a **leverage model** requiring only **$300 million USDC** in the FundPool to issue **1 billion ArtUSD**, achieving capital efficiency with a 4.33:1 leverage ratio.
+The **Primary Market/Auction House (e.g., Sotheby’s)** manages issuance and offline arbitrage, the **Secondary Market/DEX (e.g., Quantumatter)** enables trading and onchain arbitrage, and the **Accounting Firm (e.g., PwC)** ensures reserve transparency.

 This white paper details the system’s architecture, roles, smart contracts, purchasing/arbitrage processes, and funding model, supported by visual diagrams.
 This paper is for educational purposes only.
 It is not intended to provide financial, legal, or investment advice.